BritishTrustForOrnithology/BTOTools/README.md

 # Versions

+## Update 06/03/2025 (version 0.1.6)

+A minor update to upgrade the inbuilt species dictionary to IOC 14.2.
+Note the global_species_lookup now also includes two additional columns: i) pipeline_code contains the 6-letter codes used for bats and other ultrasonic vocalising species in the Acoustic Pipeline and ii) parent_species_mti which contains the 'parent' master_taxon_id of a taxon.
+This is most useful when 'rolling up' subspecies records to their parent species.

 ## Update 18/01/2024 (version 0.1.5)

 A minor update to add lists of 1-km squares for each country, and a list of 10-km squares assigned to dominant country based on land area. data can be accessed by e.g. data('squares_01km_wales')